cesar-ilharco/acl-2020/_pages/calls/papers.md

 review and ensure that submissions are reviewed fairly.
 The rules make reference to the anonymity period, which runs from 1 month before the submission deadline (starting January 1, 2021 11:59PM UTC-12:00) up to the date when your paper is either accepted, rejected, or withdrawn (May 5, 2021).
-Papers that are withdrawn during this period will no longer be subject to these rules.</p><br/>
+Papers that are withdrawn during this period will no longer be subject to these rules.</p>

     - You may not make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.
 By a version of a paper we understand another paper having essentially the same scientific content but possibly differing in minor details (including title and structure) and/or in length.<br/>
-- If you have posted a non-anonymized version of your paper online before the start of the anonymity period, you may submit an anonymized version to the conference.
-The submitted version must not refer to the non-anonymized version, and you must inform the program chair(s) that a non-anonymized version exists.<br/>
-- You may not update the non-anonymized version during the anonymity period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.<br/>
-- Note that, while you are not prohibited from making a non-anonymous version available online before the start of the anonymity period, this does make double-blind reviewing more difficult to maintain, and we therefore encourage you to wait until the end of the anonymity period if possible.
-Alternatively, you may consider submitting your work to the Computational Linguistics journal, which does not require anonymization and has a track for “short” (i.e., conference-length) papers.<br/>